-Please note that for a one night bookings add $25 to the nightly rate.
+The above rates are for one or two people Please note that for a one night booking add $25 to the nightly rate.

-* Full week (7 nights) standard rate: $800 for a couple;
+Full week 7 nights standard rate: $800 for a couple;

-* Full week (7 nights) premium rate: $960 for a couple;
+Full week 7 nights <b>premium</b> rate: $960 for a couple;

-Extra people for a week long standard or premium booking: only $70/week for an adult) and $50/week for a child;
+Extra people for a week long standard or premium booking: only $70/week for an adult and $50/week for a child;

-Mid week special (but not during premium periods): 3 nights for $360 for a couple - extra people (adult or child) charged at only $15 per person per night.
+Mid week special but not during <b>premium</b> periods: 3 nights for $360 for a couple - extra people adult or child charged at only $15 per person per night.

 York is full of history and is a fascinating place to experience and explore.
 It is the oldest inland country town in WA.
 York was 'discovered' in 1831 and settled soon after, just a few years after the Swan River settlement which began in 1829.

-An English naval officer, Ensign Dale and his exploration party, were the first to explore this area and the town of York quickly became a thriving farming community supporting the needs of the growing Swan River colony.
+An English naval officer, <b>Ensign Dale</b> and his exploration party, were the first to explore this area and the town of York quickly became a thriving farming community supporting the needs of the growing Swan River colony.

 York is now a thriving tourist destination for Perth, WA country, interstate and international tourists.

 2. Walk along the Avon Walk Trail running next to the Avon River - just behind Riverside Cottage.

 3. Drive to the Mount Brown Lookout for a birds eye view of York.

 5. Visit the many local shops that sell handcrafted goods, local art, second hand colonial style goods and antique furniture.